-Fall term classes will have primarily remote and online instruction, with some in-person labs, studio experiences, and other small classes.
+Fall and winter term classes will have primarily remote and online instruction, with some in-person labs, studio experiences, and other small classes.
 This decision was made with the health and safety of our students, faculty, and staff in mind.

 What You Need to Know